 Weight: 415g (body only, with battery and memory card)

 Nikon does not use in-body stabilization in its DSLR cameras, but many Nikon lenses, including the AF-P 18-55mm lens bundled with this camera, come with Nikon’s VR (Vibration Reduction) system.
+There are cheaper kits on sale with a non-VR lens, but we think it's worth paying the extra.

 You don’t get 4K video capability with this camera, but it can shoot full HD 1920 x 1080 video at up to 60/50fps.
 You don’t get Wi-Fi, either, but built-in Bluetooth does let you transfer images to your smart device and, in this latest model, fire the shutter remotely using your smartphone.